-The National Merit Competition is a scholarship competition for high school students in the United States.
+The National Merit Competition is a scholarship competition (not an academic competition), created but the College Board organization, for eligible (MUST be a U.S. citizen) high school students. .
 It consists of two rounds: National Merit Scholarship Qualifying Test (PSAT) and National Merit Scholarship Program (NMS).
 Let’s start out by explaining the first step which is taking the PSAT fall of your junior year.
 You can take the PSAT your freshman and sophomore year as well but those tests are truly just practice tests.
-They will not count towards the National Merit Scholarship Program but can still be used as great practice or a baseline score.
-Your junior year however is taken for record and used as a qualifier for the National Merit Competition.
+Those test scores will not count towards the National Merit Scholarship Program but can still be used as great practice or a baseline score.
+Your junior year of high school however is taken for record and used as a qualifier for the National Merit Competition.
 It is taken in October and is based on a minimum score set by the organization.
 Whoever scores at or higher than the set minimum will move on to the next steps.
 Anyone who falls short, will not be considered in the competition.
 To give perspective, about 1.5 million students take the test annually.
-Of those 1.5 million, only 50,000 students make it to the next stage of the competition.
-As you can see, this is a highly competitive program and greatly sought out by students and universities alike.
+Of those 1.5 million high school juniors, only 50,000 students make it to the next stage of the competition.
+As you can see, this is a highly competitive program and greatly sought out by students and higher education institutions alike.

 The second stage of the process, where those 50,000 students fall, are broken into 2 categories: commended students and semifinalists.